 You should find resources that aid in your understanding and with your learning.

-The crypto currency dataset and other datasets used in-class can be accessed by clicking on this link.
+The reflection essay, homework assignments, topics, and participation discussion can be accessed by clicking on this link.

-The required readings can be downloaded by clicking on this link.
+The required readings along with supplemental readings can be downloaded by clicking on this link.